cosmic-zip/maidz/README.md

 1. DMA-Attacks (DMA/HDMI-Ports are used to connect to a running, locked machine to unlock it)
 2. Cold-Boot-Attacks (Keys are extracted from RAM after a cold reboot)
-3. Freezing of RAM (RAM is frozen and inserted into the attacker's machine to extratct the key)
+3. Freezing of RAM (RAM is frozen and inserted into the attacker's machine to extract the key)
-4. Evil-Maid-Attacks (Diﬀerent methods to boot up a trojanized OS or some kind of software- keylogger)
+4. Evil-Maid-Attacks (Different methods to boot up a trojanized OS or some kind of software- keylogger)

 For hardware-based disk-encryption there are similar attacks:

 1. **DMA-Attacks**: Same as with SW-based encryption
-2. **Replug-Attacks**: Drive's data cable is disconnected and connected to attacker's machine via SATA- hotplugging
+2. **Replug-Attacks**: Drive's data cable is disconnected and connected to attacker's machine via SATA- hot plugging
 3. **Reboot-Attacks**: Drive's data cable is disconnected and connected to attacker's machine after enforced reboot.
 Then the bios-password is circumvented through the repeated pressing of the F2- and enter-key.
 After the bios integrated SED-password has been disabled the data-cable is plugged into the attacker's machine.
 This only works on some machines.
 4. **Networked-Evil-Maid-Attacks**: Attacker steals the actual SED and replaces it with another containing a tojanized OS.
 On bootup victim enters it's password which is subsequently send to the attacker via network/local attacker hot-spot.
-Diﬀerent method: Replacing a laptop with a similar model [at e.g. airport/hotel etc.] and the attacker's phone# printed on the bottom of the machine.
+Different method: Replacing a laptop with a similar model [at e.g. airport/hotel etc.] and the attacker's phone# printed on the bottom of the machine.
 Victim boots up enters *"wrong"* password which is send to the attacker via network.
 Victim discovers that his laptop has been misplaced, calls attacker who now copies the content and gives the "misplaced" laptop back to the owner.

 A full explanation of all these attacks been be found in this presentation.
 (Unfortunately it has not yet been translated into English.)
 An English explanation of an evil-maid-attack against TrueCrypt encrypted drives can be found here

 ## Attacks on encrypted Containers

 There are also attacks against encrypted containers.
 They pretty much work like cold-boot-attacks, without the booting part.
-An attacker can dump the container's password if the computer is either running or is in hibernation mode - either having the container open and even when the container has been opened during that session - using temporary and hibernation ﬁles.
+An attacker can dump the container's password if the computer is either running or is in hibernation mode - either having the container open and even when the container has been opened during that session - using temporary and hibernation files.

 **Debian's encrypted LVM pwned**

-This type of "full" disk encryption can also be fooled by an attack that could be classiﬁed as a custom and extended evil-maid-attack.
+This type of "full" disk encryption can also be fooled by an attack that could be classified as a custom and extended evil-maid-attack.
 Don't believe me?
 Read this!

-The problem basically is that although most of the ﬁlesystem and your personal data are indeed encrypted - your boot partition and GRUB aren't.
+The problem basically is that although most of the filesystem and your personal data are indeed encrypted - your boot partition and GRUB aren't.
 And this allows an attacker with physical access to your box to bring you into real trouble.

 To avoid this do the following: Micah Lee wrote:

 If you don’t want to reinstall your operating system, you can format your USB stick, copy /boot/* to it, and install grub to it.
 In order to install grub to it, you’ll need to unmount /boot, remount it as your USB device, modify /etc/fstab, comment out the line that mounts /boot, and then run grub-install /dev/sdb (or wherever your USB stick is).
 You should then be able to boot from your USB stick.

 An important thing to remember when doing this is that a lot of Ubuntu updates rewrite your initrd.img, most commonly kernel upgrades.
 Make sure your USB stick is plugged in and mounted as /boot when doing these updates.
-It’s also a good idea to make regular backups of the ﬁles on this USB stick, and burn them to CDs or keep them on the internet.
+It’s also a good idea to make regular backups of the files on this USB stick, and burn them to CDs or keep them on the internet.
 If you ever lose or break your USB stick, you’ll need these backups to boot your computer.

 One computer I tried setting this defense up on couldn’t boot from USB devices.
 I solved this pretty simply by making a grub boot CD that chainloaded to my USB device.
-If you google “Making a GRUB bootable CD-ROM,” you’ll ﬁnd instructions on how to do that.
-Here’s what the menu.1st ﬁle on that CD looks like:
+If you google “Making a GRUB bootable CD-ROM,” you’ll find instructions on how to do that.
+Here’s what the menu.1st file on that CD looks like:

     default 0
     timeout 2